canburaks/canburaks/README.md

 Here are some ideas to get you started:
 -->

-- 🤑 I'm currently learning Event-driven architecture on AWS.
+- AWS Certified Developer Associate with expertise in full-stack development using Python (Django), React, and AWS services.
-- 🌱 I like to build things with Django, GraphQL, NextJS, and NestJS.
+- I like to build things with Django, GraphQL, NextJS, and NestJS.
-- 💬 Ask me about Django, React, Serverless and AWS.
+- Ask me about Django, React, Serverless and AWS.
-- 📫 How to reach me: [email](mailto:cbsofyalioglu@gmail.com)
+- How to reach me: [email](mailto:cbsofyalioglu@gmail.com)

 <h3 align="left">Connect with me:</h3>